In 2015 I started living somewhat “off-grid”. With no phone line I had to find an alternate way to get online.

 - FDD 800 / 900 / 1800 / 2100 / 2600 MHz

 - FDD 700 / 850 / 900 / 1800 / 2100 / 2600 MHz

 - TDD 2300 MHz

-On the Wi-Fi front it offers up to 1300Mbps if your device supports 802.11ac.
-While this is technically a little higher than wired Gigabit speeds, in reality factors like signal interference and distance from the router mean a wired connection will likely still be faster, and offer significantly lower latency..
+On the Wi-Fi front it offers up to 1300Mbps if your devices support 802.11ac.
+While this is technically a little higher than wired Gigabit speeds, in reality factors like signal interference and distance from the router mean a wired connection will likely still be faster, and have significantly lower latency.

 It’s a good thing then that it also offers two Gigabit LAN ports on the rear.
 Above these is a single USB 2 port.
 This gives the option of sharing audio or video files across your network by attaching a USB HD or thumb drive.